Jyotsnajj/Git-Project/README.md

 We have installed the following Beats on these machines:
-* Filebeat: It is an agent installed on the server that is responsible for monitoring specific log files or directories and transfers them to elasticsearch or logstash for the purpose of indexing. o Filebeat sends information from logs such as audit, server, gc, slow and deprication.
+* Filebeat: It is an agent installed on the server that is responsible for monitoring specific log files or directories and transfers them to elasticsearch or logstash for the purpose of indexing.
+* Filebeat sends information from logs such as audit, server, gc, slow and deprication.
 For eg: Auditd that collects audit events or some type of activities to facilitate incident investigation.
 * Metricbeat: Metricbeat is a lightweight shipper that collects OS’s data and from services running on the server such as memory, network, process, load and CPU.
 Eg: apache.

 ### Using the Playbook